licat233/genzero/README.md

 $genzero -h
 This is a tool to generate gozero service based on mysql.
-The goctl tool must be installed before use.
+The goctl tool must be installed before use. current version: v1.1.5-alpha.9
 Github: https://github.com/licat233/genzero

 Usage:
   genzero [flags]
   genzero [command]

+modules:
+  api         Generate .api files logic       Modify logic files, this feature has not been developed yet model       Generate model code pb          Generate .proto files

-Available Commands:
+Additional Commands:
-  api         Generate .api files completion  Generate the autocompletion script for the specified shell help        Help about any command init        Create the default genzero configuration file in the current directory logic       Modify logic files, this feature has not been developed yet model       Generate model code pb          Generate .proto files start       Use yaml file configuration to start genzero upgrade     Upgrade genzero to latest version version     Print the version number of genzero
+  completion  Generate the autocompletion script for the specified shell help        Help about any command init        Create the default genzero configuration file in the current directory start       Use yaml file configuration to start genzero upgrade     Upgrade genzero to latest version version     Print the version number of genzero

 Flags:
-      --dev                      dev mode, print error message
+      --conf string              file location for yaml configuration (default "genzero.yaml") --dev                      dev mode, print error message
       --dsn string               data source name (DSN) to use when connecting to the database -h, --help                     help for genzero